 Determining the correct payroll account distribution code(s) is critical to ensure that all payroll costs are expensed in the correct account code(s).
 This is extremely important for staff assigned on a partial or full time basis to support a special program.
 Only the payroll costs for services whose intent is to serve one or more special program may be charged to the special program PIC.

-By August 25th each school year, the Campus Principals shall prepare and submit a campus Master Schedule to the Business Manager .
+By August 25th each school year, the Campus Principals shall prepare and submit a campus Master Schedule to the Chief Financial Officer .
 The Master Schedule shall reflect the names of all staff, the position, and the assignment(s) by PIC code.
 For example, a teacher that teaches 4 special education classes and 4 career and technical education courses, should have .5 FTEs in PIC 23 and .5 FTEs in PIC 22.
 [Note.
-The master schedule shall reflect the teaching assignment for all teachers and every course section shall reflect the “intent”, or population served code.
+The master schedule shall reflect the teaching assignment for all teachers and every course section shall reflect the “intent”, or population served code.]

 The population served and program intent codes are correlated below:

 Population Served Code 04 PIC 21 Gifted & Talented